dongyi-guo/my-study/KIT729/Tutorial Week 05.md

   - Suppliers & Partners: Provide necessary resources, technology, or support.
   - Regulators & Government Bodies: Ensure compliance with laws and industry regulations.
   - Investors & Shareholders: Require transparency on risks and returns.
 ##### What is the importance of stakeholder engagement in the implementation plan, and how can organisations ensure that stakeholders are effectively engaged?
 **Importance:**
 - Encourages buy-in and support, reducing resistance.
 - Increases collaboration and innovation, improving outcomes.
 - Mitigates risks and conflicts by addressing concerns early.
 **Ensuring Effective Engagement:**
 - Establish clear communication through meetings, reports, and updates.
 - Use feedback loops (surveys, workshops) to incorporate stakeholder input.
 - Assign stakeholder relationship managers to maintain continuous dialogue.
 - Set up advisory committees for high-impact stakeholders.
 ##### How can organisations identify and prioritize stakeholders for the implementation plan, and what factors should be considered when prioritising them?
 Identification Methods:
 - **Stakeholder Mapping:** Identify all potential stakeholders.
 - **Interest-Influence Matrix:** Categorize stakeholders based on their impact and level of interest.
 Prioritization Factors:
 - **Influence & Power:** Higher authority or decision-making power = higher priority.
 - **Interest & Impact:** Those significantly affected by the implementation must be prioritized.
 - **Urgency & Risk Exposure:** Prioritize stakeholders with urgent concerns or high-risk involvement.
 ##### What are some common challenges that organisations face when engaging with stakeholders during the implementation plan, and how can they overcome these challenges?
 * **Resistance to Change:** Address through transparent communication and training.
 * **Conflicting Interests:** Align interests by focusing on shared goals and negotiating compromises.
 * **Limited Resources for Engagement:** Use digital platforms and automation for scalable communication.
 * **Lack of Trust or Misinformation:** Build trust with consistent updates and transparency.
 ##### How can organisations ensure that the concerns and perspectives of all stakeholders are taken into account during the implementation plan?
 * Host multi-stakeholder forums for open discussions.
 * Use structured feedback mechanisms (surveys, one-on-one meetings).
 * Incorporate stakeholder input into decision-making frameworks.
 * Appoint stakeholder representatives to ensure diverse perspectives.
 # Task 3

 ##### What is Citizen Science (CS) and Participatory Science (PS), and how could it benefit organisations such as the Australian Computer Society?
 * **Citizen Science (CS)** refers to the involvement of non-professional scientists (e.g., the general public, hobbyists, or students) in scientific research, typically in data collection, analysis, or problem-solving.
 * **Participatory Science (PS)** is a broader approach that not only includes data collection but also encourages collaborative decision-making and co-design of research projects with the public or stakeholders.
 Benefits to organisations like the Australian Computer Society (ACS):
 - **Innovation & Problem-Solving:** Involving diverse participants brings fresh perspectives, potentially leading to creative solutions.
 - **Community Engagement & Trust:** Strengthens relationships between organisations and the public by making them active contributors.
 - **Scalability of Research:** Crowdsourced participation allows for larger-scale data collection at a fraction of the cost.
 - **Better Policy & Ethical Considerations:** Ensures that technology solutions align with public needs and societal concerns.
 ##### What are the key features of CS and PS systems, and how do they differ from other software applications?
 Key Features of CS & PS Systems:
 - **Crowdsourcing & Data Collection:** Users contribute data, insights, or solutions (e.g., citizen reports, surveys, images).
 - **Collaborative Tools:** Open platforms where users can discuss findings, analyze data, and refine ideas.
 - **Gamification & Incentives:** Many systems include rewards, leaderboards, or social recognition to keep participants engaged.
 - **Real-Time Feedback & Validation:** Data submitted by participants is often reviewed by experts or AI-driven verification tools.
 - **Open Data & Transparency:** Many CS projects provide open-access datasets, allowing anyone to analyze and build upon the results.
 How CS & PS Differ from Traditional Software Applications:
 - **User-Driven vs. Admin-Driven:** Unlike regular enterprise applications, CS/PS systems rely on public engagement and contributions.
 - **Evolving & Adaptive:** CS/PS projects often evolve based on community feedback, while standard applications follow fixed feature roadmaps.
 - **Ethical & Community-Focused:** PS systems prioritize accessibility, inclusivity, and ethical considerations more than most commercial software.
 ##### How do organisations design the right CS system for their needs, and what factors should they consider during the feature selection process?
 To design a CS system, organisations should align the platform with their specific goals while ensuring usability and engagement.

-Key Factors to Consider in Feature Selection:
+Here, key Factors to Consider in Feature Selection:
 1. Target Audience & Engagement Model:
    - Who are the participants (general public, professionals, students)?
    - Will participation be voluntary, incentivized, or required?